 A: There are many vendors.
 Some specialize in only a narrow frequency range or type, some only make SAW devices or only BAW devices, and some make both types and devices for a wide range of frequencies.

-This FAQ has looked at fundamental of filter technologies beginning with the analog filter, then proceeding to switched-capacitor and digital filters.
+This FAQ has looked at the fundamentals of filter technologies beginning with the analog filter, then proceeding to switched-capacitor and digital filters.
 It has also examined SAW and BAW filters, which are essential for modern RF devices due to their excellent performance, small size, packaging, low cost, and other attributes for the >1 GHz regions.

 - EE World, “Bulk acoustic wave filters make life easier for Wi-Fi front-end designers”